-Dr. Caputo is an Assistant Professor at the Department of Agricultural, Food, and Resource Economics, appointed in the tenure system.
+Dr. Caputo is an Associate Professor at the Department of Agricultural, Food, and Resource Economics, appointed in the tenure system.
 Prior to this appointment, she was Assistant Professor in the Department of Agricultural and Resource Economics at Korea University, Seoul, South Korea (2013-2016), a Research Associate in the Department of Agricultural Economics and Agribusiness, University of Arkansas, USA (2012-2013), and a Post-doctoral Researcher in the Department of Agricultural Sciences (DIPSA) at the University of Bologna Alma Mater Studiorum, Italy (2010-2012).

 Dr. Caputo’s research focuses on modeling consumer food choice behavior and demand for novel food products and new food technologies integrating various disciplines such as economics, marketing, neuroeconomics, behavioral economics, and sensory science.
 Her work is comprised of two major components: (1) empirical analysis of consumer decision-making behavior; (2) methodological innovations to improve the validity and reliability of experimental methods in general and discrete choice experiments in particular.
 The audiences of Dr. Caputo empirical work are policy-makers, producers, and food companies, while her methodological research informs fellow academics on how to best design economic experiments and model food choice behavior.